webguru103/smooch-docs/source/includes/messaging_channels/_line.md

 1. Enter information about your business to complete the LINE business account registration.

 ### Creating a LINE Messaging API Channel

+To create a messaging channel, login to the [LINE business section](https://business.line.me) and follow these steps:

 1. Click "Account List", and select "Messaging API" to create a Messaging API account.